Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Introduction

 The rest of the paper is divided into the following sections.
-Section 2 presents the background of RL useful for developing a TD3 based controller.
-Section 3 explain the TD3 algorithm for the control of transesterification process.
-Section 4 discusses the methodology adopted for implementing our algorithm.
-Section 5 shows the application of the proposed controller and important results for the control of batch-transesterification process with continuous and discrete action spaces.
-Section 6 draws conclusive remarks from the study.
+Section 2 presents the background of RL useful for developing a TATD3 based controller.
+Section 3 explain the TATD3 algorithm in detail.
+Section 4 shows the application of the proposed controller and important results for the control of (i) batch-transesterification process and (ii) exothermic batch process.
+Section 5 draws conclusive remarks from the study.